GrinonBarrett/Taksidos/Combat Test/Characters/Grisam.md

 If you Press Attack to the first attack you make in the round, it does not count against your reaction for the round.

 #### Warrior Mastery
-Grisham has trained well with his weapons, giving him the equivalence of an additional level of training in the handaxe.
+Grisam has trained well with his weapons, giving him the equivalence of an additional level of training in the handaxe.
 He gains the benefit listed below.

 ##### **Table**: *Warrior Mastery*
 | Weapon                 | Benefit      |